 We are delighted to know that your student is interested in Bishop Blanchet.
 High school choices raise many questions for families, not least of all the question of affordability.
 BBHS has a need-blind admissions policy; students are admitted based on their personal record and not their financial circumstances.
 We are committed to meeting the full demonstrated financial need of our students for four years.
-This school year, we awarded $2.8 million in tuition assistance and scholarships to 46% of our families.
+This school year, we awarded $2.9 million in tuition assistance and scholarships to 39% of our students.

 Please note, in addition to need-based aid, every freshman applicant is considered for a Merit Scholarship.
 There is no separate application process for this scholarship, and once awarded, it applies to all four years.